These simple tips will guarantee beautiful images you’ll love forever!

 Solid colors are timeless and elegant.
 The focus of your photos is you and your bump, and sometimes patterns/prints can distract from that.
 They can also date your photos.
 I love this image of Liisa and Warren because I see their love for each other and their daughter – and I’m not distracted by prints or patterns on dad’s clothing.
 Mama is in the spotlight, just as she should be.

-If you’re planning a couples or family session, you select your outfit first and plan everyone else around you.
+If you’re planning a couples or family maternity photography session, you select your outfit first and plan everyone else around you.
 This means that daddy-to-be (and other kids, if you have them) should wear clothing that compliments yours.
 You’d never want to take away from the vibrance of this purple gown and put dad in a busy print or clashing color.
 This is actually one of my studio gowns, so when Roxanna chose this before her session, I told her to ensure her husband wore something very neutral.

 Keep accessories tasteful and simple.
 Cathy looked amazing in this fitted blue midi dress.
 She added in this black jacket for some photos, went without it for others… and even borrowed my brown duster for a couple shots, too!
 Something as simple as a jacket or cardigan can add so much variety to your photo gallery!